gideon-ogunbanjo/ModelX/README.md

 ModelX is a Linear Regression model, which has been trained on a large dataset of physical attributes and corresponding body fat percentages.
 The model has been optimized using cross-validation techniques to ensure optimal performance.

 ### Model Performance:
 ModelX has been evaluated on a separate testing dataset, achieving a Mean Squared Error (MSE) of 0.87 and an R2 score of 0.99.
-These metrics indicate that ModelX has good predictive performance and can provide accurate predictions of body fat percentage.
+The model was was evaluated and produced an overall model accuracy of 98%.
+These metrics indicate that ModelX has an excellent predictive performance and can provide accurate predictions of body fat percentage.

 I also used the Decision Tree regressor for test runs and it produced a Mean Squared Error of 0.9 and an R2 score of 0.91.
 The metrics also prove that the algorithm is suitable for the model.
-Comparing the two metrics, the Linear Regression is the best pick because it has a better R2 (0.99) score and MSE(0.87).
+Comparing the two metrics, the Linear Regression is the best pick because it has a better model accuracy (98%).

 ### Conclusion:
 ModelX is a powerful tool for predicting body fat percentage and assessing an individual's chances of becoming a supermodel.
 By utilizing advanced machine learning techniques, ModelX can provide accurate predictions and help identify individuals who may be suitable for a career in modeling.